backstage/backstage/.changeset/moody-ducks-return.md

 '@backstage/plugin-scaffolder-backend': minor
 ---

-Add new option to create draft GitHub PRs
+Add new `draft` option to the `publish:github:pull-request` action.